-All 100 and 200- level courses have no pre-requisites and fulfill the Humanities requirement for the Multiple Inquiries-Humanities Goal.
-Many of these courses also fulfill the Global Understanding, Conceptualizing Diversity, or STS requirements.
+All 100 and 200- level courses have no pre-requisites, fulfill the Humanities requirement for the Multiple Inquiries-Humanities Goal, and are open to FY students.
+Many of these courses also fulfill the Global Understanding, Conceptualizing Diversity, or other Gettysburg Curriculum requirements.
 History majors may count one AP History credit as a 100-level elective toward the major, but regardless of any AP credits received, all History majors must have one of the History Department’s 100-level courses.
 Students who are claiming an AP credit for U.S. History should not take History 231: U.S. to 1877 or History 232: U.S. since 1865.
 Prospective majors should take one 100-level and one 200-level course during their first year.
 FY students can take 300-level courses only with permission of the instructor.

 For advising help, please email Prof. Dina Lowy, Chair.

 Courses listed in the College Catalogue under the category of Interdisciplinary Studies involve subject matter and methods of study from more than one discipline or department.
 Some courses with an IDS indicator address the Integrative Thinking Goal through the interdisciplinary courses option, please refer to the Registrar’s page for details.
 200-level courses without prerequisites are appropriate for First Year students.
 Students may create their own major through the individualized major program, which is administered by the Committee on Interdisciplinary Studies; students who wish to pursue an individualized major should plan to be in touch with a member of the IDS committee sometime in the first or second year.
-For advising help contact our administrative assistant, Triada Chavis (firstname.lastname@example.org), or Prof. Ian Isherwood, Chair of Interdisciplinary Studies (email@example.com).
+For advising help contact our Administrative Assistant, Christine Hopkinson, firstname.lastname@example.org, or Professor Vernon Cisney, Chair of Interdisciplinary Studies, email@example.com.
 Students are also encouraged to consult the Department's website for more information about Gettysburg’s interdisciplinary programs.

 International & Global Studies

 Interested in international affairs and global issues?
 This multi-disciplinary, partially self-designed major might be for you!
 Prospective International & Global Studies majors should consider taking the four foundation courses: Anthropology 103, Economics 104, History 103 or 110, and Political Science 103 or 104.
 These may be taken in any order and ideally should be completed by the end of the second year.
 Students should be aware they must complete an application for the major in consultation with a faculty member appointed by the Chair.
-For more information on the major, contact the Chair of International & Global Studies, Prof. William Bowman (firstname.lastname@example.org) or IGS Administrative Assistant, Ms. Triada Chavis (email@example.com).
+For more information on the major, contact the Chair of International & Global Studies, Prof. William Bowman firstname.lastname@example.org or IGS Administrative Assistant, Christine Hopkinson, email@example.com.

 Italian Studies offers a dual track Major and Minor: Italian Language and Italian Studies.